UdonSharpRE/UdonSharpDecompiler/README.md

 it was simplified by https://codepal.ai/code-simplifier (not ad)

 you can try set line 73 (m_bRequiredThisPtr) to true in Globals.h to get different output

+# TODO
+- optimize decompile output to make it generate more readable code.